IAN-RIUA/IAN-RIUA/README.md

 *🧭 About Me*

-I am passionate about the transformative power of data  how raw numbers can be shaped into insights that inform smarter decisions, drive innovation and solve real-world challenges.
+I am passionate about the transformative power of data  how raw numbers can be shaped into insights that inform smarter decisions, drive innovation and solve real world challenges.

 With a background in Business Information Technology and hands on training in Data Science, I bring a unique blend of technical and analytical skills to bridge the gap between data, systems and business strategy.